Valhalla train crash

-Investigators from the National Transportation Safety Board (NTSB) focused on two issues in the accident: how the passengers were killed, since that rarely occurs in grade crossing collisions; and why Brody went forward into the train's path.
-After an unusually long delay for such investigations that it declined to explain, the board's 2017 final report found the driver of the SUV to be the cause of the accident.
-It found no defects with the vehicle, the crossing signage and associated traffic signal preemption, or the train engineer's performance.
-It found that the failure of the third rail to break into smaller segments contributed to the fatalities on the train; while the report ruled out proposed explanations for Brody's behavior such as the placement of her car's gear shift lever, it could not offer any of its own.
-Despite the report's findings, lawsuits against the town of Mount Pleasant, which maintains the road along which the grade crossing is located, Westchester County, the railroad and the engineer are proceeding.
+Investigators from the National Transportation Safety Board (NTSB) focused on two issues in the accident: how the train passengers were killed, and why Brody went forward into the train's path.
+The board's 2017 final report determined the driver of the SUV to be the cause of the accident, after finding no defects with the vehicle or crossing equipment, or issues with the train engineer's performance.
+While it ruled out proposed explanations for Brody's behavior such as the placement of the SUV's gear shift lever, it could not offer any of its own.
+Despite the report's findings, lawsuits were filed against the town of Mount Pleasant, which maintains Commerce Street; Westchester County, the railroad; and the engineer.
+In 2024, a jury found the railroad and Brody liable for the accident.

 Background

-At about 5:30 p.m. on February 3, 2015, 14 minutes after sunset, a vehicle traveling south along the Taconic State Parkway north of the hamlet of Valhalla in the town of Mount Pleasant, in central Westchester County north of New York City, struck another vehicle making a turn onto Lakeview Avenue from the northbound parkway.
-Responding emergency services closed both lanes of the southbound Taconic and one northbound lane.
+At about 5:30 p.m., 14 minutes after sunset on February 3, 2015, a vehicle traveling south along the Taconic State Parkway north of Valhalla, New York, in central Westchester County north of New York City, struck another vehicle making a turn onto Lakeview Avenue from the northbound parkway.
+Responding emergency services closed both southbound lanes and one northbound lane of the Taconic, where the highway closely parallels the two tracks of Metro-North Railroad's Harlem Line on its west.
 Drivers heading in both directions left the parkway, seeking alternate routes back to it on local surface roads.